hamudal/Retoflow_Filter/README.md

     pip install pymongo
     ```

-2. Run the script `a_Zip_Dict_polygon_Extractor_V6_1.ipynb` - the next cell:
+2. Continue running the script in the same Jupyter Notebook (`a_Zip_Dict_polygon_Extractor_V6_1.ipynb`) - the next cells:

-    - Execute the notebook cell labeled `Connect to MongoDB and Integrate Data`.
+    - Execute the cells related to "Connect to MongoDB Local, Integrate Data in Chunks".
 This script connects to a local MongoDB, inserts GeoJSON data in chunks, and closes the MongoDB connection.

 ### Polygon Functions

 #### Retrieve Polygon Shape and Data

-1. Run the script `retrieve_polygon_data.py`:
+1. Continue running the script in the Jupyter Notebook (`a_Zip_Dict_polygon_Extractor_V6_1.ipynb`):

-    ```bash
-    python retrieve_polygon_data.py
-    ```
+    - Execute the cells related to "Poly Functions" and "Connect to MongoDB, get Polygon Shape & Data".
 This script connects to MongoDB, retrieves GeoJSON data, and plots the polygon for a specified postal code.

 #### Find Nearest Postal Code by Coordinates

-1. Run the script `find_nearest_postal_code.py`:
+1. Continue running the script in the Jupyter Notebook (`a_Zip_Dict_polygon_Extractor_V6_1.ipynb`):

-    ```bash
-    python find_nearest_postal_code.py
-    ```
+    - Execute the cells related to "Poly Functions" and "Connect to MongoDB, use Coordinate and find nearest Postal Code".
 This script connects to MongoDB, retrieves GeoJSON data, and finds the nearest postal code based on specified coordinates.
 It plots the polygon for the identified postal code.

 ## Additional Information